Tomahawks and Hatches: Part 1 of 3 – Early History of Axes and Battle Axes

 Eighteenth Century Military Use of axes was limited to a small axe or hatchet worn on the belt, carried mainly by huntsmen rifle corps (such as German Jaeger units and American ranger outfits) also some light infantry companies including the American Royal Riflemen and British rifle companies.
 Halberds were common throughout Europe and used during the American French and Indian War and American Revolution – however mainly for symbolic use.

-Tomahawks of North American were small axes introduced to North America by European settlers and explorers.
+Tomahawks of North America were small axes introduced to North America by European settlers and explorers.
 Before the arrival of Europeans, Native Americans lived in a Stone Age in which only flint and stones were used for tools and weapons; they had never seen iron objects.
 War clubs were often carried into battle which were bludgeoning weapons such as heavy bones or wooden clubs with stone heads latched at the end.
 When Europeans first began to explore the New World of the Americas, ‘trade axes’, similar to small European axes worn at the belt, played a major role in trade with the natives – garnishing mainly furs and pelts for shipment back to Europe.
 These axes were given the collective name of tomahawks.

 Indian with tomahawk axe